edm00se/blog/_posts/2015-02-09-a-quick-note-on-JARs.md

  <figcaption>we can put our JARs in the jvm/lib/ext folder</figcaption>
 </figure>

-So, without the need to edit the java.policy file, this makes things a much easier sell to your admins (even though I recommend just buying them their beverage of choice :beer:), as adding an industry accepted library to your server stack has a whole different tone than potentially scaring them with words like "grant" and "java.security.AllPermission".
+So, without the need to edit the java.policy file, this makes things a much easier sell to your admins (even though I recommend just buying them their beverage of choice 🍺), as adding an industry accepted library to your server stack has a whole different tone than potentially scaring them with words like "grant" and "java.security.AllPermission".
 One still needs access to the file system, so it may not do some people a lot of good; which is why, going forward with this series, I'll be making the effort to give every GSON specific task I perform a fair shake with the equivalent using the _com.ibm.commons.util.io.json_ package.

 ### See It In Action
 Here's my import from my series demo code imported into my fresh DDE install via my Git repo.
 As expected, without any JAR to find, it's going to fail.